 Smart bulbs can do a lot more than your average LED lights.

 Some smart bulb brands have a scheduling feature that allows you to turn them on and off at specific times of the day.
-So even if the whole family is on vacation halfway around the globe, you can be assured that your house is never dark at night and would never look empty.
+So even if the whole family is on vacation halfway around the globe, you can be assured that your house is never dark at night and will never look empty.

 Most smart lights can also be controlled remotely through an app on your phone or mobile device.
 So even without a scheduling feature, you can light up your home when night falls.
 Gone are the days when you’d come home to a dark house, fumble for your keys, and search for the light switch.

-You can dim your smart lights
+You can dim your smart bulb

-You can change the light colors
+You can change their colors

 Want warm lighting for your bedroom?
 Pick golden yellow lights.
 Want to coordinate your lighting with the festive colors of the Christmas season?
 You can turn your smart bulbs green and red.
-Having people over for a 4th of July after-party?
+Are you having people over for a 4th of July after-party?
 Red and blue lights would take your celebrations up a notch.

 Many people also swear by color therapy.
-So, it would also be nice to look into how different light colors affect your energy, your state of mind, and physical well-being, too.
+So, it would also be nice to look into how different light colors affect your energy, state of mind, and physical well-being, too.

-Smart bulbs are cost-efficient in the long term
+They are cost-saving in the long term

 Regular and non-connected LED lights are more expensive, but they last a lot longer, and they only require very little energy.
-So, if you do the math, you may be spending more on LED lights up front, but you still end up saving more money with them than with your standard incandescent lights.
+So, if you do the math, you may be spending more on LED lights up front, but you still save more money with them than with your standard incandescent lights.

 So, if it’s a price you are willing to pay for the convenience, the ability to schedule them, their ability to integrate with your other smart devices, and the security and peace of mind they bring into your home, then you would know they make a sensible investment.

 By comparison, a 12-watt LED bulb would only cost you an average of a dollar per year.
 So having 20 bulbs in your house would cost you only $20 annually in electricity.
 That is a savings of $76 each year.
-And because smart lights are LED lights, then the savings are within the same area.
+And because smart lights are LED lights, the savings are within the same area.

-The energy-efficiency of smart bulbs is translated into electricity bill savings.
+The energy efficiency of smart bulbs is translated into electricity bill savings.